moehach/blog/_posts/2020-08-21-the-principles-of-design.md

 ### Balance

-The principle of balance represents the visual weight of "a composition" and can unite or divide a composition.
+The principle of balance represents the visual weight of a composition and can unite or divide a composition.
 Balance creates stability, and imbalance creates unrest.

 How you distribute objects of differing visual weights determines whether a composition is balanced or not.